Eva Norvind

 Eva Norvind (born Eva Johanne Chegodayeva Sakonsky; May 7, 1944 – May 14, 2006) was a Norwegian-born Mexican actress, writer, documentary producer, director, sex therapist, and dominatrix.

 Early life

 Norvind was the daughter of Russian prince Paul Vernstad née Chegodayef Sakonsky and Finnish sculptor Johanna Kajanus, who won the bronze medal for sculpture at the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937).
+She is sister to pop musician Georg Kajanus.
 Norvind, her mother and her brother moved to France when Norvind was 15 years old.

 Career

 The following year she won the second prize in the beauty contest at the Cannes Film Festival which enabled her to win a minor role in the film Saint Tropez Blues.
 She then joined the cast of the Folies Bergère and changed her stage name to Eva Norvind.
 She also appeared in A School for Scandal at the Comédie-Française.